Mamusha

-In 2008 it became a municipality after being split from Prizren municipality.
+In 2008, it became a municipality after being split as a village from the Prizren municipality.
 Of all municipal units in Kosovo, this one is by far the smallest in terms of area along with North Mitrovica, with only 11 km².

 The town is located on the northern part of Prizren.
-It also borders Gjakova and Suharekë.
+It also borders the cities Gjakovë and Suharekë.

 Demographics

 According to the last official census done in 2011, the municipality of Mamushë has 5,507 inhabitants.
 Based on the population estimates from the Kosovo Agency of Statistics in 2016, the municipality has 5,897 inhabitants.